ibexa/documentation-developer/docs/users/login_methods.md

     you can come across issues if you use the option on an existing database.

     This may happen if more than one account uses the same email address.
-    Login through the User name will still be available.
+    Login through the User name is still available.

     To resolve the issues, run `ibexa:user:audit-database`
     and manually modify accounts that have duplicate emails.